Hi, welcome to this fun read on Nursing Interview Questions and Answers.

 Research the company’s mission and values to show you have a vested interest in the system.

-HR managers will be disappointed if you cannot answer questions of common knowledge about their firm.
+HR managers will be disappointed if you cannot answer common knowledge questions about their firm.

 It means you’re cold about the culture and value system of the company.